mint cultivation farming guide for beginners

 Regular use of mint is very beneficial for asthma patients.
 Hence, it is a good relaxant and relieves congestion.

-A number of pain balms use mint extracts as the main ingredient in their products.
+Several pain balms use mint extracts as the main ingredient in their products.
 That is because when the mint extract is used in an area that is hurting, it immediately provides a cooling effect, causing the area to partially become numb.

 Mint reduces memory loss.